likoz2/Lectures/CSharp/PaperWork/introduction_algorithm_example.md

 Now that you know it exists we can build upon that and actually get to coding. \
 There is a lot of theory at the start of C#.
 But once you grasp on the basics, there is nothing more and everything just behaves the same way.

+In the end there are some `Can you:` which gives you a small challenge.
+So..
+Can you? :)

 ## Your first app
 In your first app we want to get the computer print some output.
 ```csharp